 The Big Leeds Carnival Parade 2014 sees hundreds of costumes make up a rainbow hued procession accompanied by Caribbean rhythms on floats.
 The parade leaves Potternewton Park, Harehills Avenue at 2.00pm on Monday 25 August, windings its way along Harehills Avenue, Harehills Lane, Roundhay Road, Barrack Road and Chapeltown Road before returning along Harehills Avenue to the park at approximately 5.00pm for the judging of the costumes.
 There'll be music, fun fair rides, stalls and global cuisine in Potternewton Park, so get there early, pick a good spot and enjoy one of the North's biggest annual events.

-complete with a real sandy beach, deckchairs and a traditional seaside funfair.
-Our urban beach will feature a wide range of summer activities, rides and attractions.
+with a real sandy beach, deckchairs and a traditional seaside funfair.
+Our urban beach is open every day until Sunday 31 August and features a wide range of summer activities, rides and attractions.
 Admission is FREE, although charges apply for individual attractions, games and food.

-has given you the cycling bug, Leeds is a great place to ride a bike and following the second Sky Ride Leeds
+And if you've got the cycling bug, Leeds is a great place to ride a bike and - following on from the second Sky Ride Leeds

 across the city for you to enjoy throughout the summer; encouraging people of all ages and abilities to discover the fun and freedom of going out on a bike ride.